 See figure 1 for how some of these look in Lightroom.

 Figure 1.
 Basic and Tone Curve panels in Lightroom

 Not all of these five are relevant in the context of this article.
 Following the same order, this is my first shifting:

-So, items 1 and 3 are relevant, the others I will ignore.
+So, items 1 and 3 are relevant, the others I will ignore for now.
 And if you might think that the Basic sliders are special cases of what can be done with a Curves adjustment, this is not true.
 There are crucial differences between the two which I will explain below.

 The recovery phase